Note: COVID-19 has caused a 9-month delay on this project.

 Demonstrate up to TRL 6 MEMR implementation into a Ka band (30 GHz) compact redundancy ring based on SMT technology and embedded waveguides.

 Extend MEMR capability in high frequency (up to 44 GHz) and high RF power (up to 25 W at 20 GHz) for wider application in space and ground sectors up to TRL 5.

 Achieve reliable technology and highly-complex MEMR components and equipment through innovative, short-time qualification methods and tools.

-MEMR products and system demonstration, including their respective pre-industrialization and testing in real space mission conditions, will be carried out within the SELECTOR project.
+MEMR products and system demonstration, including their respective pre-industrialization and testing in real space mission conditions, have been carried out within the SELECTOR project.

 At redundancy ring level: a 20% mass reduction and 50% footprint reduction from using the SELECTOR MEMR component to build a 30 GHz compact redundancy ring with SMT.

-At meta equipment level: an overall 50% minimum of cost and 50% additional mass reduction will be achieved by using SMT instead of microelectronic hybrid technology.
+At meta equipment level: an overall 50% minimum of cost and 50% additional mass reduction has been achieved by using SMT instead of microelectronic hybrid technology.

 At payload Assembly, Integration and Test (AIT) level: new architecture is now possible, and equipment is more autonomous because they include their own redundancy.
 This approach relaxes design complexity, resulting in testing constraints at each level of payload.
 This leads to a non-recurring savings of 100 k€ on each payload program.